One-of-a-kind bioelectric technology

 V.Dox™ Technology employs a matrix of embedded microcell batteries comprised of elemental silver and elemental zinc.
 When in direct contact with a conductive medium, chemical reactions occur involving the transfer of electrons from the zinc to the silver in a process known as oxidation-reduction or REDOX reaction.6 This generates an electric field on the dressing surface.

 A conductive medium is any solution that permits the flow of electrons.
 Examples of highly conductive media are saline solution, hydrogels, and certain serums.
-Due to the high concentration of naturally occurring salt ions in the human body, bodily fluids such as sweat and wound exudate are also conductive media capable of activating AMT’s microcell batteries.7
+Due to the high concentration of naturally occurring salt ions in the human body, bodily fluids such as sweat and wound exudate are also conductive media capable of activating V.Dox Technology's microcell batteries.7

-AMT generates electricity that mimics the body's physiologic electric fields and may reduce the risk of infection2-5 while supporting the body's natural healing process.6
+V.Dox Technology generates electricity designed to mimic the skin's physiologic electrical energy and may reduce the risk of infection2-5 while supporting the body's natural healing process.6

 Inspired by the Body

 The body naturally creates and uses electrical energy to promote healing.1

 Electric fields exist naturally in the skin, creating surface energy potential known as transepithelial potential (TEP).8-9,11